carpentries-incubator/r-geospatial-urban/episodes/import-and-visualise-data-from-open-street-map.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Use `.md` files for episodes when you want static content
+- Use the `Nominatim` and `OverPass` APIs within R
-- Use `.Rmd` files for episodes when you need to generate output
+- Use the `osmdata` and `nominatimlite` packages to retrieve geospatial data
-- Run `sandpaper::check_lesson()` to identify any issues with your lesson
+- Select features and attributes among OSM tags
-- Run `sandpaper::build_lesson()` to preview your lesson locally
+- Use the `ggplot`, `sf` and `leaflet` packages to map data

 ::::::::::::::::::::::::::::::::::::::::::::::::